 You can also equip your garden with the most beautiful and modern irrigation system in the world, but the watering can always serve you.
 Especially when you have to wet the small seedbeds, water the flowers and small crops: in these cases, you need to wet the earth around the plant in a delicate way and never start a strong jet that wets the leaves and flowers.

-Rake is used to cleaning the garden.
+Rake is used to clean the garden.
 It is composed of a handle and a final part with straight teeth, although on the market, there are also rakes with curved teeth.
 This tool you need to clean the garden; it consists of a handle and a straight-toothed end part, although there are also rakes with curved teeth on the market.
 In addition to cleaning, you can also use the rake to remove dry leaves, cover newly planted seeds with soil, and bring the soil to an even level.
 Some rake models are also used to break up and work clayey soils surfaces and free the lawn from moss.

 On the other hand, the hoe is used to remove weeds, cut the roots, and eat up the earth.
 You can buy it in a mini version, the zipping tool, smaller and with a pointed blade.
 Then there is the even smaller hole for the bulbs, particularly useful because it reaches where the normal hoe cannot do due to size issues.